When should you use MongoDB? When shouldn’t you use MongoDB? What are the pros and cons of this database? Let’s break it down.

 - It has a document size limit of 16 MB

 - It has limitations of nesting to 100 levels

 - There is a limit of 20,000 to your max connection number

 Take your pick.
 Does MongoDB sound like it is for you?
-Do you still have questions about it?
-Feel free to reach out to us at email@example.com
+If you're looking to hire MongoDB developers for your application, visit our site for more information, or feel free to reach out to us at [email protected]